-“Throughout this process, Mr. Alexander was dignified, calm, insightful, articulate and thoroughly knowledgeable.
-The final settlement which he negotiated for me was equitable and ended in a judgment more favorable than I had anticipated.
-I recommend Mr. Alexander and his prompt and efficient staff without reservation.” – G.M.
+“Throughout this process, Mr. Alexander was dignified, calm, insightful, articulate, and thoroughly knowledgeable.
+The final settlement that he negotiated for me was equitable and ended in a judgment more favorable than I had anticipated.
+I recommend Mr. Alexander and his prompt and efficient staff without reservation.”

 Divorce can be an unsettling time.
 I try to provide a calm presence, clear explanations, and the best advice, drawing on my 30+ years of experience.
-I also try to be as accessible as possible — I want my clients to feel free to call or email me knowing I will take their call if I am available or I will respond quickly if I am not.
-In many divorces, the greatest causes of anxiety are over:
+I also try to be as accessible as possible — I want my clients to feel free to call or email me knowing I will take their call if I am available or will respond quickly if I am not.
+In many divorces, the following questions are the greatest causes of anxiety:

-- Will a receive a fair share of our assets?
+- Will I receive a fair share of our assets?

 - What will my future look like?

 - Will I be able to live reasonably?